Programme(s) to which this project applies:

 Our team in Hong Kong will pioneer a translational programme focusing on the potential for circulating biomarkers as diagnostic and prognostic markers in patients with acute kidney injury.
 The University of Hong Kong has world-class facilities for omics research that are available for hospital front door, translational research.
 We plan to use our clinical and molecular discoveries to develop and validate diagnostic and prognostic tools in clinical practice.

-Prof TH Rainer, Emergency Medicine Unit
+Prof TH Rainer, Department of Emergency Medicine

 He has published in many high impact journals, including the British Medical Journal, Annals of Internal Medicine and Clinical Chemistry.
 His pragmatic innovative research has made Hong Kong a leader in emergency medicine research.